sconde/sconde.github.com/_posts/devs/2019-01-19-how-i-use-git.md

 errr while processing command line Not an editor command +Dir01/file.m
 ```

-The following git config, [courtesy of stackoverflow](https://stackoverflow.com/a/37175487/2943424) helped resolve this issue
+The following git alias, [courtesy of stackoverflow](https://stackoverflow.com/a/37175487/2943424) helped resolve this issue

 ```bash
 [difftool "vimdiff"]